 A subsequent offense of indecent exposure is a category D felony in Nevada, carrying a sentence of:

-If you've been accused of violating Nevada "open or gross lewdness" law under NRS 201.210, contact our Las Vegas criminal defense attorneys at 702-DEFENSE (333-3673).
-We'll do what we can to attempt to get the charges dropped or reduced to keep the incident off your criminal record and to steer you clear of the sex offender registry.
+If you have been accused of violating Nevada "open or gross lewdness" law under NRS 201.210, contact our Las Vegas criminal defense attorneys at 702-DEFENSE (702-333-3673). we will do what we can to attempt to get the charges dropped or reduced to keep the incident off your criminal record and to steer you clear of the sex offender registry.

 We represent client throughout Nevada, including Las Vegas, Henderson, Washoe County, Reno, Carson City, Laughlin, Mesquite, Bunkerville, Moapa, Elko, Pahrump, Searchlight and Tonopah.